cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 If, during unpacking, an index is used that references an item that is unpopulated in (e.g., outside the size of) the table in use, this MAY be treated as an error by the unpacker and abort the unpacking.

-Alternatively, the unpacker MAY provide the special value `1112(undefined)` (the simple value >undefined< as per {{Section 5.7 of RFC8949@-bis}}, enclosed in the tag 1112) to the application and leave the error handling to the application.
+Alternatively, the unpacker MAY provide a special value, enclosed in the tag 1112, to the application and leave the error handling to the application.
+In the simplest case, this could be `1112(undefined)`, using the simple value >undefined< as per {{Section 5.7 of RFC8949@-bis}}, however, the same value cannot be used repeatedly as a map key within the same map.

 An unpacker SHOULD document which of these two alternatives has been chosen.
 CBOR based protocols that include the use of packed CBOR